Pityriasis Rubra Pilaris

 English

-Dylan Haynes is a Dermatologist in Philadelphia, Pennsylvania.
+Dylan Haynes is a Dermatologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Haynes is rated as an Elite provider by MediFind in the treatment of Pityriasis Rubra Pilaris.
-His top areas of expertise are Pityriasis Rubra Pilaris, Palmoplantar Keratoderma, Acrokeratoelastoidosis of Costa, and Atopic Dermatitis.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Pityriasis Rubra Pilaris, Palmoplantar Keratoderma, Acrokeratoelastoidosis of Costa, and Atopic Dermatitis.

 What are the support groups for Pityriasis Rubra Pilaris?